 Further, N.J.
 Stat.
-Ann. § 52:4B-18 (Compensation for criminal injuries; statute of limitations for claims) states in part, offense listed in section 11 of P.L.1971, c.317 (C.52:4B-11) which had been reported to the police or other appropriate law enforcement agency within nine months after its occurrence or reasonable discovery.
+Ann. § 52:4B-18 (Compensation for criminal injuries; statute of limitations for claims) states in part,

+An order for the payment of compensation shall not be made . . . unless the application has been made within five years after the date of the personal injury or death or after that date upon determination by the office that good cause exists for the delayed filing, and the personal injury or death was the result of an offense listed in section 11 of P.L.1971, c.317 (C.52:4B-11) which had been reported to the police or other appropriate law enforcement agency within nine months after its occurrence or reasonable discovery.
 If the victim is under 18 years of age, the five-year limit on filing shall commence on the day the victim turns 18 years old . . . .